EmcioN/Hangman-in-Python/README.md

  This is a classic Hangman game implemented in Python.
 You can play the game in the browser.
 The game features graphics and colors that are implemented in Python.
 ## User Goals
   * The user wants to play a game of Hangman.
-  * The user wants to see graphics and colors that are visually appealing.
+  * The user wants to see graphic of the hangman.
   * The user wants to be able to play the game in the browser.
 ## User Stories
   * As a user, I want to be able to start a new game.